Knight9876/NoobsCode/README.md

 # Welcome to NoobsCode!
-CodeQuest is an innovative gaming website designed to make learning how to code an enjoyable and interactive experience.
+NoobsCode is an innovative gaming website designed to make learning how to code an enjoyable and interactive experience.
 With its user-friendly interface and engaging gameplay, users can enhance their coding skills while having fun.

 # Modes:
 1. Blind Code: